josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 If a file has "<code>page</code>" in its name, it's meant for pages visited in the browser.
 Otherwise, it's meant just for API usage.
 </SideNote>

 **Why a server route?** Because we might have other places in our app we want to access these posts, too.

-We _could_ just put the necessary code straight in where we need it instead of going to the trouble of making an API endpoint.
-But unless your blog is extremely simple, odds are, you'll want to grab posts in more than one place.
-Having an endpoint reduces the overhead of rewriting that code to go grab our posts all over the place.
+Odds are, we'll have more than one place where accessing all our posts is handy, and having an endpoint reduces the overhead of rewriting that code.

 Anyway, there's more detail in the [server route docs](https://kit.svelte.dev/docs/routing#server), but it's less complicated than it sounds, so let's dive in.

 ### Creating an endpoint for our posts

 Since we might decide to add more endpoints later, let's create a `src/routes/api` folder.
-Inside it, we'll add a `posts` folder, and finally, inside that, our `+server.js` file.
+Inside it, we'll add a `posts` folder, and finally, inside that, our `+server.js` file, which will actually do the work of returning posts.

 ```fs
 📂 src